creativenull/projectcmd.nvim/README.md

 ## Contributing

-Guide coming soon, but you are more than welcome to explore the codebase and make an issue on the problem.
+Guide coming soon, but you are more than welcome to explore the codebase and make an issue on the problem 🙂

 [nightly]: https://github.com/neovim/neovim/releases/tag/nightly
 [packer]: https://github.com/wbthomason/packer.nvim